coreboot/coreboot/Documentation/getting_started/writing_documentation.md

      the current theme doesn't allow bigger images.
 12. Shouldn't cover implementation details; for details, the code is the reference.

+## Referencing markdown documents

+Starting with Sphinx 1.6 recommonmark's *auto_doc_ref* feature is broken.
+To reference documents use the TOC tree or inline RST code.

 ## Markdown and Tables